-For MySQL Enterprise Backup 8.0.18 and later: Use the --uncompress option to extract files from a compressed single-file backup (the --uncompress option is not required for MySQL Enterprise Backup 8.0.21 and later when the --src-entry is used).
+Use the --uncompress option to extract files from a compressed single-file backup (the -uncompress option is not required when the --src-entry is used).

 The default destination for the extract is the current working directory.
 All the files with relative pathnames in the image are extracted to pathnames relative to the destination directory.
 If the image contains some entries with absolute pathnames, those entries are extracted to the same absolute pathnames on the local system even if the --backup-dir option is specified.
 The --dst-entry option must be used to relocate an absolute pathname; see Example 4.12, "Dealing with Absolute Path Names".